Raphaël Guerreiro

 He began his career at Caen, signing in 2013 with Lorient where he made his Ligue 1 debut.
-In June 2016, he joined Borussia Dortmund.
+In June 2016, he joined Borussia Dortmund, going on to win two DFB-Pokal and the 2019 DFL-Supercup while totalling 224 games and 40 goals.
+He moved to Bayern Munich in 2023 on a free transfer.

 Born in France, Guerreiro represented Portugal at under-21 and senior level, first appearing for the latter in 2014.
 He was part of their squad at two World Cups and two European Championships, winning Euro 2016.

 Club career

 Caen

-Born in Le Blanc-Mesnil, Seine-Saint-Denis to a Portuguese father and a French mother, Guerreiro played youth football for three clubs, finishing his formation at Stade Malherbe Caen after signing in 2008 at the age of 14.
-After starting as a senior with the reserve team he made his professional debut in the 2012–13 season, appearing in all the games and failing to start only once in an eventual fourth-place finish in Ligue 2; he was also elected to the Team of the Year.
+Born in Le Blanc-Mesnil, Seine-Saint-Denis to a Portuguese father and a French mother, Guerreiro played youth football for three clubs, finishing his development at Caen after signing in 2009 at the age of 15.
+After starting as a senior with the reserve team, he made his professional debut in the 2012–13 season, appearing in all the games and failing to start only once in an eventual fourth-place finish in Ligue 2; he was also elected to the Team of the Year.

 Lorient

-On 27 June 2013, Guerreiro moved to Ligue 1 after signing a four-year contract with FC Lorient.
-His maiden appearance in the competition took place on 10 August, as he featured the full 90 minutes in a 1–0 away loss against Lille OSC.
+On 27 June 2013, Guerreiro moved to Ligue 1 after signing a four-year contract with Lorient.
+His maiden appearance in the competition took place on 10 August, as he featured the full 90 minutes in a 1–0 away loss against Lille.

-On 1 November 2014, Guerreiro scored his first goal for Lorient, opening the scoring at title-holders Paris Saint-Germain F.C. but in an eventual 2–1 defeat.
+On 1 November 2014, Guerreiro scored his first goal for Lorient, opening the scoring at title-holders Paris Saint-Germain in an eventual 2–1 defeat.
 He finished the campaign with seven goals to help his team stave off relegation, including the equaliser as they came from behind to defeat his former employers 2–1 at the Stade du Moustoir.

-Guerreiro opened the scoring in a Derby Breton on 24 October 2015, assisted by Majeed Waris in a 1–1 home draw against Stade Rennais FC.
+Guerreiro opened the scoring in a Derby Breton on 24 October 2015, assisted by Majeed Waris in a 1–1 home draw against Rennes.

 Borussia Dortmund

-On 16 June 2016, Borussia Dortmund signed Guerreiro to a four-year contract for a reported fee of €12 million (£9.5 million).
+On 16 June 2016, Borussia Dortmund signed Guerreiro on a four-year contract for a reported fee of €12 million (£9.5 million).
 Under coach Thomas Tuchel, he was primarily deployed as a midfielder.

 Guerreiro scored his first goal in the UEFA Champions League on 14 September 2016, in a 6–0 away win against Legia Warsaw in the group phase.
-In the 2018–19 edition of the competition, and also at that stage, he added braces in victories over Atlético Madrid (4–0, home) and AS Monaco FC (2–0).
+In the 2018–19 edition of the competition, and also at that stage, he added braces in victories over Atlético Madrid (4–0, home) and Monaco (2–0).

+On 27 May 2023, in the last matchday, Guerreiro scored his fourth goal of the season – he also totalled 12 assists– to help the hosts to come back from a 2–0 deficit against Mainz 05 and draw 2–2, but Der Klassiker rivals Bayern Munich defeated 1.
+FC Köln 2–1 away and were crowned Bundesliga champions instead.
+The following day, Dortmund announced the departure of five players, including Guerreiro.